MAS Context Spring Talks 2026

 March 7, 2026 at 11AM

-Rebekah Coffman, Jojo Galvan, and Elena Gonzales, public historians at the Chicago History Museum, will showcase items from the museum collection.
-The program will take place at the Chicago History Museum, Guild Room (1601 North Clark Street, Chicago, IL 60614).
+Rebekah Coffman, Elena Gonzales, and Lucy Hereford, public historians at the Chicago History Museum, showcased items from the museum collection.
+The program took place at the Chicago History Museum, Guild Room (1601 North Clark Street, Chicago, IL 60614).

 Contributors